chaolongxu/restaurant-menu-optimisation-power-bi/README.md

 I plotted dishes on a scatter chart using two measures:

 - **Popularity:** based on the number of units sold.
 - **Preparation difficulty:** a score from 1 to 5 based on whether a dish is made to order (40%), active preparation time (30%), number of steps (15%) and number of staff required (15%).
 This is a structured operational estimate rather than a timed measurement.
+5 = hard to make 1 = easy to make

 Popular dishes that were comparatively easy to make were candidates for promotion.
 Less popular dishes that were difficult to make were candidates for review.